Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice: Conclusions and final remarks

 The comprehensive analysis of the mean-field solution of the two-sublattice extended Hubbard model on the Bethe lattice is presented.
 We have filled the gap in literature to identify the correlation-induced effects and interpret the non-strongly-correlated phase, and presented the results that can be used in pedagogical purposes.

-Comparing the results with DMFT results \cite{kapcia2017} a few conclusions can be made.
+Comparing our MFA results with the DMFT results \cite{kapcia2017} a few conclusions can be made.
 Most obvious, strong enough local correlations cause the formation of a non-charge-ordered Mott insulator around the $\bar\mu=0D$; and, for $U\gtrsim D$ and finite $zV$, the formation of a quarter-filled charge-ordered insulator on the border between NO and COM phases.
 Moreover, the strong-correlation effects remove the asymptotic behaviour of the COM and COI phases when approaching to the $\bar\mu=0D$ and $zV = \frac{U}{2}$.
-The continuous COI-NO transition at $\bar\mu=0D$ and $zV = \frac{U}{2}$ becomes discontinuous at around $zV = U$.
-The COM phase does not appear for $|\bar\mu| \lesssim \frac{U}{2}$ and the continuous COM-NO transition happens for smaller values of $zV$.
-Meanwhile, when the COM phase exists, the line of the COI-COM transition nicely reproduced by our mean-field results and less affected by the correlation effects.
+Within the DMFT, the continuous COI-NO transition at $\bar\mu=0D$ and $zV = \frac{U}{2}$ becomes discontinuous at around $zV = U$ which is the line that is easily predicted from the atomic-limit investigation, while the COM phase does not appear for $|\bar\mu| \lesssim \frac{U}{2}$ due to the Mott physics that has a strong effect closer to the half filling ($\bar\mu=0D$).
+Moreover, when the COM phase exists within the DMFT, the continuous COM-NO transition happens for smaller values of $zV$ than that obtained within the MFA, while, the line of the COI-COM transition is nicely reproduced by our mean-field results and less affected by the correlation effects.
+As a result, for $|\bar\mu| \gtrsim \frac{U}{2}$ the COM phase becomes wider when the Mott physics is taken into account as compared with our MFA results.
+The predicted with the DMFT half-filled COI phase above the line $zV = U$ (the same line as predicted from the atomic limit) is perfectly reproduced with our MFA results.
+The Mott physics is not manifested in this COI phase, and all ground-state formulas from Sec. \ref{sec:COI} are valid within the DMFT as well.
+Additionally, the same way the fully-occupied and fully-unoccupied phases are reproduced within the MFA, and hence, the borders $|\bar\mu| \ge zV + \frac{U}{2} + D$ can be used.

 Worth noting, that the neglected here magnetic order would be especially relevant for $zV < \frac{U}{2}$.

 We also showed the importance of analytical simplifications in the considered model.
 For the ground state, the numerical integration around sophisticated points (the continuous phase-transition points, the $\bar\mu=0D$ and $|\bar\mu|=zV + \frac{U}{2} + D$ points) leads to numerical inaccuracies that prevent from correct identification of the phase-transition lines.
 Moreover, the symmetry-broken phases require enormous number of iterations for the convergence close to the continuous transition to the non-charge-ordered phase, which can be avoided with analytical derivations.
 The mentioned problems appear when such analytical simplifications are not possible, and may be even harder to deal with when we have to sum over momentum vectors instead of the numerical integration.
 We expect that it is as well relevant for other self-consistent methods (such as DMFT) when one considers any ordering phenomena.
 We thus expect, that even in the limit of the infinite coordination number (where the DMFT is precise), it can be hard to extract the quantitatively precise results from DMFT for the continuous symmetry-breaking transitions.